-Think it’s too early to think about brushing Baby’s teeth?
+Think it’s too early to brush baby’s teeth?
 Think again.
-Even before his first tooth breaks through, it’s a good idea to start establishing some strong oral hygiene habits.
-If your little one is used to teeth-brushing as a part of his daily routine from the get-go, you should have fewer battles later on – and that makes for smoother morning and nighttime routines.
-If you’re not sure when or how to get started, here are a few helpful tips on brushing your baby’s adorable little pearly whites.
+Even before the first tooth breaks through, it’s a good idea to establish oral hygiene habits.
+If your little one is used to teeth-brushing as a part of the daily routine, you may have fewer battles later on.
+If you’re not sure when or how to get started, here are helpful tips on brushing your baby’s adorable little pearly whites.

 Keeping your baby’s mouth clean even before the first little tooth pops through is an important beginning step.
-Wiping her gums after feedings will help to remove surface bacteria and prevent it from sticking around when teeth do start to arrive.
-Try wrapping a clean, wet washcloth or a piece of clean gauze around your finger and wiping those toothless gums.
+Wiping gums after feedings will help to remove surface bacteria.
+To do this, wrap a clean, wet washcloth or a piece of clean gauze around your finger and wipe those toothless gums.

-After they’ve graduated from gum-brushing, it’s time to introduce a toothbrush.
-You’ll want to look for one with soft bristles, a small head and a large handle perfect for little hands to hold—and you’ll want to replace it every three months or so.
-Not sure if you should go regular or electric?
-We love the ISSA mikra electric toothbrush because it does a thorough job of safely cleaning your baby’s teeth – without any struggling!
+Once babies have teeth, it’s time to introduce a toothbrush.
+You’ll want to look for one with soft bristles, a small head and a large handle that little hands can hold—and you’ll want to replace it every three months or so.

-Since Baby’s fine motor skills aren’t fully developed yet, it’s best if you brush his teeth for him.
-Since that doesn’t always go as smoothly as we like, you should at least be helping him out until he’s old enough to hold the brush.
-We love the “your turn, then Mommy or Daddy’s turn” approach with little ones and brushing.
-Definitely try to continue to supervise the process until your child can rinse and spit without help.
+Since baby’s fine motor skills aren’t fully developed yet, it’s best if you brush the teeth.
+Since that doesn’t always go as smoothly as we’d like, take a “Mommy’s (or Daddy’s) turn, and then your turn” approach.
+Continue to supervise the process until your child can rinse and spit without help.

-You can choose a kid-friendly dentist to help make the experience more comfortable for little ones that’s equipped with plenty of TVs, colorful art and giveaway goodies.
-Or you can take your child to the dentist with you so they can watch how you get your teeth cleaned before it’s her turn.
-And since baby teeth are important because they hold a spot for permanent teeth, be sure to take care of them by scheduling regular visits.
+You can choose a pediatric dentist or kid-friendly family dentist to make the experience more comfortable for your little one.
+Some are equipped with TVs or colorful art and give kids treats.
+Since baby teeth are important because they hold the spot for permanent teeth, be sure to take care of them by scheduling regular visits.